Material deprivation statistics - early results

 Population unable to face unexpected financial expenses, 2014-2017 (early data) - % of population

 Increased timeliness of the EU-SILC data

 Since 2014 Eurostat disseminates early results for severe material deprivation rates so that trends in poverty levels can be tracked more closely.
 The coverage and the timeliness has increased over the years.
-18 European Union (EU) Member States and Norway submitted already the 2016 EU-SILC data, and this is the second year when the coverage makes it possible to estimate and disseminate earlier the EU-28 aggregates.
-Latvia, Hungary, Austria, Romania and Finland have provided final data for the early results, while Belgium, the Czech Republic, Germany, Estonia, France, Croatia, Italy, Lithuania, Malta, the Netherlands, Portugal, Slovenia, the United Kingdom, and Norway have transmitted provisional data.
+22 European Union (EU) Member States and Norway submitted already the 2017 EU-SILC data, and this is the third year when the coverage makes it possible to estimate and disseminate earlier the EU-28 aggregates.
+Belgium, Bulgaria, Denmark, Latvia, Hungary and Finland have provided final data, while the Czech Republic, Germany, Estonia, Greece, Spain, France, Croatia, Italy, Cyprus, Lithuania, Malta, the Netherlands, Portugal, Romania, Slovenia, the United Kingdom, and Norway have transmitted provisional data.

 Material deprivation rates gauge the proportion of people whose living conditions are severely affected by a lack of resources.
 The severe material deprivation rate represents the proportion of people living in households that cannot afford at least four of the following nine items:

 - mortgage or rent payments, utility bills, hire purchase instalments or other loan payments;

 - a meal with meat, chicken, fish or vegetarian equivalent every second day;

 - a telephone (including mobile telephone);